About the Study

 We aim to actively disseminate our study findings to ensure that they inform program strategies, policies, and evaluation tools for improving the efficacy of school-based health interventions for children.

-NEW RELEASE!
+NEW RELEASES!

 Policy brief: Investments in Tennessee’s School-Based Mental Health Care Should Be Expanded, Funded to Meet Rising Need